thanhphat2609/Boston_Crime_Analysis/README.md

-# Boston Crime Analysis using Microsoft Fabric with dataset from KaggleApi
+# Boston Crime Analysis using Microsoft Fabric

 This is a project that I use Microsoft Fabric (All in one) for ETL the dataset from KaggleApi and after ETL I create Data Warehouse and show the Report of Boston Crime.